xyproto/orbiton/README.md

 * Editing files deep within larger Go or C++ projects.
 * Solving Advent of Code tasks.
 * Writing and maintaining to-do lists and project documentation in Markdown.
-* Placing it on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in man page viewer, can be used for viewing logs, for `EDITOR=o visudo` and for editing `/etc/fstab`.
+* Placing it on a live image for a Linux or BSD distro, since it supports VT100, is small and self-contained, has a built-in man page viewer, can be used for viewing logs, for `EDITOR=o visudo` and for editing and formatting `/etc/fstab`.
 * Testing if your favorite package manager can handle single-letter package names.
 * Writing poetry with the help of ChatGPT, directly in the editor.